What's new in Python 3.10 – the most important features and changes

 Now it looks a lot nicer than single-line iterating across commas.
 Note that the trailing comma is supported.

-We will not discuss the historical component; let's just say that this feature came to us from many other languages, for example Haskell, Scala, Rust or many others.
-We need to immediately note that Pattern Matching should not be confused with a simple Match Case because it is not just a switch statement like in C++.
-Pattern matching here acts both as a verification mechanism and as data unpacking and manages the execution flow.
+We will not discuss the historical component; let's just say that this Python 3.10 breaking change came to us from many other languages, for example, Haskell, Scala, Rust and so on.
+We need to immediately note that pattern matching should not be confused with a simple Match Case because it is not just a switch statement like in C++.
+Pattern matching here acts as a verification mechanism and helps with data unpacking and managing the execution flow.

 Syntax:

-It was often necessary to build structures like this one:
+It is often necessary to build structures like this one:

-Someone will say that it is possible to write it shorter, for example by separating the list of beginners into a list/tuple - OK:
+Someone might say that it is possible to write it shorter, for example by separating the list of beginners into a list/tuple - OK:

 However, now we can do it more easily:

-Will they write like that in the future?
-We will check in the coming years because the choice of old or new records ultimately depends on the users.
+Will they continue to write like this in the future?
+We will find out in the coming years because whether they choose to use old or new records will ultimately depend on the users.

-There are also cases when users not only check for equality for some reason but want to check whether the input data is a list or a tuple.
-In this case, the annotation is not enough because it only helps static analysis with the help of linters, development environments or mypy, and anything can still get into the input of such a function.
+Sometimes, users not only check for equality for some reason but want to check whether the input data is a list or a tuple.
+In this case, the annotation is not enough.
+It only assists with static analysis through linters, development environments, or mypy.
+Anything can still get into the input of such a function.
 After successful validation, we want to extract and use the value in the body of the condition:

 Elegant, isn't it?
-You can think of many use cases; one of them could be using Pattern Matching with classes.
-Let's give an example.
+You can think of many use cases; one of them could be using pattern matching with classes.
+Let's explore an example.

 Let's describe the classes, Vector2D and Vector3D: